"They sought to create a tightly entangled web that even to this day continues to hold strong with the lies that were used to weave it."

 One of the attorney's representing one of the Dodge grandchildren requested that I submit to DNA testing.

 I suppose they felt this could once and for all ascertain if I were actually of the Dodge bloodline, and settle my paternity once and for all?
 I agreed to the testing against my attorney's advice and complied with the request.
 I hoped perhaps that the Dodge grandchildren would perceive this gesture, as a gesture of good faith on my part.
-I also hoped I am sure they hoped the test would put an end to my lawsuit.
+I also hoped would give me answers.

-I was accompanied by my daughter Sharon, and Jean Pitrone to the University Of Michigan Hospital in Ann Arbor Michigan.
-Samples of my hair were taken along with a blood sample.
-The results were never brought up in court and were not given the results upon request.
-I do this day have never been able to obtain the results.
+I was accompanied by my daughter Sharon, and my friend Jean Pitrone to the University Of Michigan Hospital in Ann Arbor Michigan.
+Samples of my hair and skin, along with a blood sample were collected.
+The results were never brought up in court and were not shared with me upon request.
+I do this day have never been able to obtain the results of the DNA test.

-The University Of Michigan hospital claiming the results were no longer on file that they had perhaps been misplaced?
-The hospital admits that a file folder was found.
-However, it was found to be empty.
-I still have the registration card I was given, and the document I signed giving permission to do collect blood and hair.
+I approached The University Of Michigan hospital and requested results.
+I was told the results were no longer on file or could have been misplaced.
+The hospital admits that a file folder was found, but empty.
+I still have the registration card I was given on the day of the test.
 I feel the results were never used in court or given to me due to the fact the test results were in my favor.
 Possible the results were conclusive evidence that I was the daughter of John Dodge.
 I could not possibly afford to request a DNA test be done on my behalf.
-Plus, I am not sure anyone in the Dodge family would cooperate with a donor sample from their side of the gene pool?"
+Plus, I am not sure anyone in the Dodge family would cooperate with a donor sample from their side of the gene pool."

 The Court Proceedings Drag on For Eight Years